gatsbyjs/gatsby/docs/blog/100days/mdx/index.md

 Markdown is a great markup language for creating human readable, long form content.
 A writer on your team can use Markdown’s friendly syntax and contribute content to a site without having to edit HTML or JSX directly.

 Today we invite you to use MDX, a new format that lets you add components in your Markdown documents.
 Now, editors can add interactive and styled elements to their documents, not just static, plain text.
-If you are familiar with using shortcodes in the classic WordPress editor, MDX enables you to have a similar editing workflow.

 ### Challenge Resources